CS340-21/oss/kvyas1.md

 # Sprint 6

-Due to the inactivty of both projects, and date of last commit and issue, no questions were needed to be asked.
+Due to the inactivity of both projects, and date of last commit and issue, no questions were needed to be asked.